thoughtram/blog/_posts/2016-10-13-two-way-data-binding-in-angular-2.md

 ## Two-way data binding in a nutshell

 There's one directive in Angular >= 2.x that implements two-way data binding: **ngModel**.
-On the surface, it looks and behaves as magical as we're used to (from Angular 1).
+On the surface, it looks and behaves as magical as we're used to (from AngularJS).
 But how does it really work?
 It's not that hard really.
 In fact, it turns out that two-way data binding really just boils down to event binding and property binding.

 In order to understand what that means, let's take a look at this code snippet here: